Nat Ganley: Career

 From 1937 to 1947, he served as business agent for UAW Local 155 and edited its publication Common Sense.
 In April 1938, during a CIO convention in Michigan, where CPUSA-supported UAW president Homer Martin was facing opposition, Ganley met with William Weinstone (head of the Michigan CPUSA), Boleslaw Gebert, and Richard Frankensteen, who together decided to break with a "Unity Caucus" between the CPUSA and Socialists led by Walter Reuther and later contributed to Martin's ouster.
 In March 1939, Ganley negotiated a 7-cent raise (to $1.03 an hour) for the UAW-CIO's Saginaw Local 537 with US Graphite Co.
 In mid-March 1939, Ganley was elected to the Resolutions Committee of the national UAW-CIO.
 By May 1939, Ganley was signing labor contracts no longer for UAW Local 155 but for the UAW-CIO.
 By August 1, 1940, political differences with the Reuther brothers received notice in the United Automobile Worker newspaper, with Victor Reuther asserting that the USSR had linked itself to Nazi Germany through the 1939 Hitler-Stalin Pact, while Ganley asserted that he had "first-hand" knowledge that the USSR was "not a totalitarian nation."
 On August 15, 1940, during the national UAW-CIO convention, Walter Reuther attacked "Brother Ganley" for reversing his "beautiful resolution" the year before that praised President Franklin Delano Roosevelt."
 In March 1941, Ganley found himself among a dozen UAW-CIO officials subpoenaed by I.A.
 Capizzi, attorney for the Ford Motor Co., to prove his allegation that the UAW-CIO and the local office of the National Labor Relations Board (NLRB) had fallen under Communist control.
 Among the others were CPUSA executives Earl Browder, Robert Minor, and William Z. Foster, Michigan Communist Party chief William Weinstone, and Boleslaw Gebert as well as CIO leaders Philip Murray, John Brophy, Len De Caux, Lee Pressman, and the NLRB's Nathan Witt.
 (In 1948, Whittaker Chambers named Pressman and Witt as member of the Ware Group he ran in Washington; in 1950, Pressman confirmed Witt and himself as members.)
 In June 1944, as both UAW-CIO and Communist figure, Ganley endorsed incumbent Polish-American US Representative John Lesinski Sr. for Congress.
-In December 1944, Ganley decree the firing of 183 employees from the Clayton & Lambert Co. for staging a one-night strike because all 183 employees were African-American.
-In August 1945, a Washington Evening Star editorial cited Ganley as one of several powerful Communist leaders who also remain in control of local, power unions (along with Frederick Myers of the National Maritime Union and David Davis of the United Electrical Workers).
-In March 1948, "Stalinist" Ganley found himself voted out of his role as business agent during Local 155 election, when Walter Reuther won over John Anderson as president, reported the Third-Camp Trotskyist publication Labor Action.
+In December 1944, the Clayton & Lambert Co. fired 183 Afro-American employees for staging a one-night strike.
+Ganley announced that the CIO would not contest the firings because the United States was at war.
+In August 1945, a Washington Evening Star editorial cited Ganley as one of several powerful Communist leaders who also remained in control of local, powerful unions (along with Frederick Myers of the National Maritime Union and David Davis of the United Electrical Workers).
+In March 1948, "Stalinist" Ganley found himself voted out of his role as business agent after the Local 155 election, when Walter Reuther won over John Anderson as president, as reported by the Third-Camp Trotskyist publication Labor Action.